 Despite the shouty, superlative narrative, Caitlin Moran's 'part memoir, part rant' about womanhood is a very engaging and at times laugh-out-loud read.
 Moran's main objective is to drive home the fact that as women, we are brilliant, a fact we shouldn't feel the need to be apologetic for and that we should stop buying into things … Continue reading How To Be a Woman

-I went to the reading / signing for this book last week, as part of Islington's Black History month.
-I'll be honest and say I knew nothing about t the book or its message for Black Britons.
-But with a title like that, I was curious, it could either be very good, insightful, inspiring and … Continue reading What Being Black Is And What Being Black Isn’t
+I went to the reading/signing for this book last week, as part of Islington's Black History month.
+I'll be honest and say I knew nothing about the book or its message for Black Britons.
+But with a title like that, I was curious, it could either be very good, insightful, inspiring and challenging or it … Continue reading What Being Black Is And What Being Black Isn’t